 Rent is pretty cheap compared to other similar cities, which means Hamilton attracts a young family crowd.

 It lacks the diversity and multiculturalism of other major cities but is still considered safe, and there is no real discrimination.

 It has all the amenities you need and plenty of outdoor space.
 A lot of people have pets here, as most properties have gardens.

 Canada’s capital is hugely underrated.
 Ottawa is beautifully stunning, inexpensive, and has a lot to offer.

 If you want to live in a city but don’t want the buzz of Toronto, Ottawa is one of the best cities in Canada.
 It’s actually ranked as one of Canada’s cleanest, safest cities and was voted the second-best city to live in North America.

-Ottawa is hugely international with a solid community spirit, and the neighbourhoods are really well-defined.
-New Edinburgh and Rockcliffe park are home to doctors and lawyers, while Sandy Hill, Lower Town, and Vanier are great for young people.
+Ottawa is hugely international with a solid community spirit, and the neighborhoods are really well-defined.
+New Edinburgh and Rockcliffe Park are home to doctors and lawyers, while Sandy Hill, Lower Town, and Vanier are great for young people.
 There is also a strong artistic, bohemian feel in some places.